w5xd/NyeVikingPowerMonitor/README.md

   <li>A new switch is added to the back panel.
 Use the existing .25" hole that
  allowed access to the old ALO pot.
 Use a momentary SPST NC switch.
  Wire that new switch to pull D3 down.
- <li>An internally accessible DPDT switch is added to prevent simultaneous
+ <li>A DPDT relay is added to engage the trickler charcter or
- operation of the external 12VDC and internal battery back power supplies.
+ internal battery back power supply.
  <li>The ALO TRIP SWR/REV function that used to be on D3 is now wired to A0.
  <li>Substitute an LMC6044 CMOS op-amp for the LM324.
 Its output swings rail-to-rail and
  it requires much reduced power supply current.